hsf-training/analysis-essentials/shell/README.md

 objectives:
 - "Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs."
 - "Explain when and why command-line interfaces should be used instead of graphical interfaces."
-keypoints:
-- "Explain the similarities and differences between a file and a directory."
-- "Translate an absolute path into a relative path and vice versa."
-- "Construct absolute and relative paths that identify specific files and directories."
-- "Explain the steps in the shell's read-run-print cycle."
-- "Identify the actual command, flags, and filenames in a command-line call."
-- "Demonstrate the use of tab completion and explain its advantages."

 ---
 # Introducing the Shell
 ### Background